SEMNAV: Enhancing Visual Semantic Navigation in Robotics through Semantic Segmentation: Experiments

 \subsection{Experimental settings and evaluation metrics}

-Our main goal in this work is to develop VSN solutions capable of navigating efficiently both in the virtual environments where they are trained \emph{and} in the real world.
+Our main goal in this work is to develop VSN solutions capable of navigating efficiently both in the virtual environments \emph{and} in the real world.
 For this purpose, we have designed two types of experiments.

 \paragraph{Experiments in the \textbf{simulation environment}} For this experimental evaluation, we addressed the \objnav task detailed in the Habitat 2023 challenge~\cite{habitatchallenge2023}.
 We used the official HM3D~\cite{yadav2022habitat} training and validation sets.
 For our \semnav model we employed the two semantic segmentation sensors detailed in Section \ref{sec:dataset_semnav}.
 For evaluation metrics, we followed the standard proposals for the \objnav problem~\cite{habitatchallenge2023}.
 Specifically, these metrics include: 1) the Success Rate (SR), defined as the percentage of navigation episodes successfully completed by the model; 2) the Shortest Path Length (SPL), which compares the distance traveled by the agent during the episode with the shortest possible path length to the target object; 3) the average number of collisions the agents experience with the environment (C); and 4) the average distance to the goal (DTG), which is the mean distance of the agent from the nearest target object at the end of a navigation episode.
+A navigation episode is considered successful when the agent samples the \stopac action within 1 meter of the target object it is tasked to find.